GBert/openwrt-files/README.md

 ## OpenWrt Feeds

 This Git contains an OpenWrt feed.
-The main purpose is an in system low-voltage programmer for PIC18F Microcontroller.
+The main purpose is an in system low-voltage programmer for PIC18 Microcontroller.

 The mc-icsp module was written by Eran Duchan http://www.pavius.net/2011/06/lpicp-the-embedded-linux-pic-programmer/ - I just added a GPIO customizing module (mc-icsp-gpio-custom).

+Darron Broad was so kind to adapt his k8048 programmer code and greatly optimzed the modules.
+He is still active and is on the way to get more PICs working (PIC24 and maybe PIC32).

 ### OpenWrt Compiling